ndreynolds/ratatouille/README.md

 *Warning: This part is still rough around the edges.*

-While it's easy to run apps with `mix run`, packaging them for others to easily run is a bit more complicated.
+While it's easy to run apps while developing with `mix run`, packaging them for others to easily run is a bit more complicated.
 Depending on the type of app you're building, it might not be reasonable to assume that users have any Elixir or Erlang tools installed.
 Terminal apps are usually distributed as binary executables so that they can just be run as such without additional dependencies.
 Fortunately, this is possible using OTP releases that bundle ERTS.

 ### Defining an OTP Application